Ntsekees/Nahaiwa/grammar/src/phonotactics.md

 ## Word boundaries

-Word-final plosives and affricates are mildly aspirated, which prevents the eventuality of misinterpreting them as belonging to the next word.
+Word-final occlusives (plosives and affricates) are mildly aspirated, which prevents the eventuality of misinterpreting them as belonging to the next word.